Digital Collaging

 DIRECTIONS

-3. Give students direction in the chat; displaying prompts, Canva.com instructions, and examples.
+3. Guidance: Post directions in the chat, including prompts, Canva.com instructions, and visual examples.

 1. Feel free to visit this example.

-4. Students create or log in to Canva.com or Google Drawing using their NYU email; note, that Canva offers a robust assets library or students can google images and backgrounds to use.
+4. Access: Have students log in to Canva.com or Google Drawings using their NYU emails.
+Note that Canva offers a robust asset library, but students may also search Google for backgrounds and images.

-10. When they return, ask them to take turns sharing their screens and “In a few words, explain your collage meaning”.
-If the class is too large, ask for 2 or 3 students to share.
+10. Reflection: Ask students to take turns sharing their screens.
+Instruct them to: “In a few words, explain the meaning of your collage.”
+If the class is large, select 2 or 3 volunteers to share.

 ADAPTATIONS/TIPS